 A cancer diagnosis is stressful, and when we talk to patients, especially seeing them for the first time, we often cover many topics and give them a lot of information, which is hard to absorb.
 Having another set of ears is always helpful, as is having someone else understand what lies ahead for the patient.
 It’s really rewarding to take care of patients and their families because both parties can have separate needs, and balancing them can give the patient the best care.

-4. What does donor support mean for UT researchers?
+4. What does donor support mean for UT researchers who want to move the needle on improving health?

 All research needs funding to purchase equipment and pay individuals to do experiments.
 The traditional way to fund research is to write a grant to the National Institutes of Health (NIH), but most of what gets funded is incremental — we’ve already discovered something and now want to see what happens when we tweak it a little.
 But if there are truly new ideas about how a disease comes about or can be treated, they would have a hard time getting funded by the NIH.
 The idea is still too immature.

 Donations and research gifts give us a chance to begin work on new ideas.
 I was on the faculty at Johns Hopkins University before I came to UT.
-The reason I came here is that the medical school was new, and it was part of this vast campus that does all kinds of research in areas seemingly unrelated to medicine.
+The reason I came here is that Dell Med has a chance to be the catalyst for something new and needed in Austin, and it’s part of this vast campus that has both broad and deep research expertise in disciplines that can impact health in both traditional and novel ways.
 Being here gives me the ability to see something interesting and think about how it may lead to a new way of diagnosing or treating cancer.
 Having access to donor funds allows me to approach a researcher on campus and say “let’s see if this works” and carry out the first set of experiments to see if we are on the right track.

 Donor funds allow us to explore new opportunities for patient care and build the University’s reputation as a powerhouse.